yriyazi/Koopman-Operator-and-Deep-Neural-Networks-ISAV2023/Model/README.md

 The "Model" folder is dedicated to various aspects of neural network implementation, such as layer structures, and optimization techniques.
 These components play a crucial role in defining and training neural networks for different tasks.

-## Files

-### `ActivationFunction_test.ipynb`

-An interactive Jupyter Notebook demonstrating the usage and properties of different activation functions.
-This notebook provides insights into the behavior and impact of various activation functions on neural network training.

 ## Contributing